Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

 ----

 **********************************************************
-Add SSH key to lightning
+Add SSH key to Lightning
 **********************************************************

 Before you can SSH to cloud machines, you will need to generate a new private SSH key, add it to the SSH agent, and add the public SSH key to your account on Lightning.